-The irony of white evangelists peddling drugs and booze, while black families feared the blues.
+Oh, the irony!
+White evangelists peddled drugs and booze, as black families feared the blues.

 When it comes to blues, booze, drugs and religion, this is a world laced with irony.
 In the early days of blues, black families, steeped in a century of Christianity, worried sick about sons, daughters and grandchildren playing what they called the devil’s music, which was the dreaded blues, of course.